MR311X/dev-tools/README.md

 ## bash scripts

-- *push* - Adds and pushes ONLY SELECTED files to github.
+1. `push` - Adds and pushes ONLY SELECTED files to github.
-> Copy to `/bin/` directory to use it from any directory:
-`sudo cp push /bin/push`
+> Copy to `/bin/` directory to use it from any directory: `sudo cp push /bin/push`
-    > Repeat this command after an update.
+> > Repeat this command after an update.
-> To use it type its name then names of files to push:
-`push README.md .gitigore`
+- To use it type its name then names of files to push: `push README.md .gitigore`

     - Checks if git credentials are set.
     - Asks user for commit message.
     - Asks for confirmation before pushing.
     - Displays git errors and hides git success messages.
     - Accepts -f command.
+---

-- *pushall* - Adds and Pushes ALL files/changes to github.
+2. `pushall` - Adds and Pushes ALL files/changes to github.
-> Copy to `/bin/` directory to use it globally by using its filename. `sudo cp pushall /bin/pushall`
+> Copy to `/bin/` directory to use it from any directory `sudo cp pushall /bin/pushall`
-    > Repeat this command after an update.
+> > Repeat this command after an update.
-> To use it type its name:
+- To use it type its name: `pushall`
-`pushall`

     - Checks if git credentials are set.
     - Asks user for commit message.
     - Asks for confirmation before pushing.
     - Displays git errors and hides git success messages.
     - Accepts -f command.
+---
 ## LAST UPDATE 23RD MARCH 2023